 - Help with understanding the terms of your contract

 - Assessing the fairness and suitability of the terms of your contract

 - Advice on proposed amendments to your existing contract

 - Advice on post-termination restrictions contained within the contract

 Our expert employment contract solicitors will work alongside you to ensure that your contract protects your best interests.

 We understand that dealing with your workplace contract can be extremely stressful and often very confusing.
-We offer a 45-minute consultation at £150.00 plus VAT (£180.00) to help you with this.
+We offer an initial consultation of up to 45 minutes at £150.00 plus VAT (£180.00) to help you with this.

 Our contract of employment services